Romanti-Ezer/DrinkWaterAPI/README.md

 # Drink Water API
 ## About
 This a basic API with authenticated CRUD operations, receives and outputs JSON, and was developed with PHP, without frameworks.
+Some validations were implemented and the returned HTTP responses are based on default on default, like 200 for Ok, 201 for created, 401 for unauthorized, 404 for not found and so on.

 ## How to run in localhost
 * Clone this repository ```git clone https://github.com/Romanti-Ezer/DrinkWaterAPI.git```